rqlite/rqlite/README.md

     curl -XPOST localhost:4001/db?pretty -d 'INSERT INTO foo(name) VALUES("fiona")'

 The use of the URL param `pretty` is optional, and results in pretty-printed JSON responses.
+You can confirm that the data has been write to the database by accessing the SQLite database directly.

+     $ sqlite3 ~/node.3/db.sqlite
+    SQLite version 3.7.15.2 2013-01-09 11:53:05
+    Enter ".help" for instructions
+    Enter SQL statements terminated with a ";" sqlite> select * from foo;
+    1|fiona

 #### Transactions
 Transactions are supported.
-For example, to execute two statements within a transaction, separate them with a newline and add `transaction` to the URL like so:
+To execute two statements within a transaction, separate them with a newline and add `transaction` to the URL.
+An example is shown below:

     curl -XPOST 'localhost:4001/db?pretty&transaction' -d '
                  INSERT INTO foo(name) VALUES("fiona")
                  INSERT INTO foo(name) VALUES("fiona")'

-When a transaction is in place either both statements will succeed, or neither.
+When a transaction takes place either both statements will succeed, or neither.

 ### Querying Data
 Qeurying data is easy.